Oxonickelates: Alkali nickelates

 The lithium nickelates are of interest to researchers as cathodes in lithium cells, as these substance can hold a variable amount of lithium, with the nickel varying in oxidation state.

 Rare-earth nickelates

+Rare-earth nickelates were first made by Demazeau et al. in 1971, by heating a mixture of oxides under high pressure oxygen, or potassium perchlorate.
+For two decades after that these nickelates received very little attention.
+Many rare-earth nickelates have the Ruddlesden–Popper phase structure.

 Rare-earth nickelates with nickel in a +1 oxidation state have an electronic configuration to same as for cuprates and so are of interest to high-temperature superconductor researchers.
 Other rare-earth nickelates can function as fuel cell catalysts.
 The ability to switch between an insulating and a conducting state in some of these materials is of interest in the development of new transistors, that have higher on to off current ratios.

-The rare-earth nickelates were first made by Demazeau et al. in 1971, by heating a mixture of oxides under high pressure oxygen, or potassium perchlorate.
-However they were unable to make the cerium, praseodymium, and terbium nickelates.
-This may be because Ce, Pr and Tb oxidises to 4+ions in those conditions.
-For two decades after that no one paid attention to them.
-Many rare-earth nickelates have the Ruddlesden–Popper phase structure.